hvlds/kurve/README.md

       the fps were too high
    - [x] Add a starting direction arrow in the transition zone (before starting)
    - [x] Improve the scoring system and add a minimum differences to win
+   - [x] Reorganize the static files and structure of the repository
    - [ ] Add a new general Menu (to choose between different options: config, exit the game, etc)
    - [ ] Create an abstraction for the Scenes and a SceneManager replacing the